Do you want to discover an extraordinary religious Basque festival? This is Balmaseda’s Via Crucis Viviente!

 You should attend the Via Crucis Viviente in Balmaseda if you like traditional festivals.
 It is one of the few living Way of the Cross in the world.

-But first, where exactly is the Basque province of Vizcaya located?
+But first, where exactly is the Basque province of Vizcaya – Biscay located?

-Vizcaya is the most westerly Spanish province along the Cantabrian Sea.
+Vizcaya in Spanish, Biscay in English and Biscaye in French is the most westerly Spanish province along the Cantabrian Sea.

 Its capital is Bilbao.